-11.0 Noise Management
+10.0 Noise Management

-The following noise management measures will be implemented during public games:
+The following noise management measures will be implemented:

-- Advising staff and patrons to be considerate and minimize noise when leaving or arriving on the premises, during the early and later hours, that being the time people are most sensitive to noise emissions; - Noise levels should be managed by staff via monitoring of outdoor areas during the proposed events to discourage any commotion and extraneous noise. - Implementation of Audio Ducker to reduce announcements trying to compete with the level of the background music and can be clearly audible.
-When announcements are made, the level of the background music will automatically be reduced under the voice and returned to the previous level once the announcement has concluded. - Use of signage, for example, having signs reminding attendees to consider neighbours and avoid excessive noise.
-Signage should also be visible at the offsite parking to be mindful of noise when coming and going. - Clear directions for arrival and departure routes should be conveyed to attendees prior to the event to reduce strain and impact on the local roads system.
-This will help reduce any vehicles circulating the surrounding area searching for available parking.
+- Advising staff and patrons to be considerate and minimize noise when leaving or arriving on the premises, during the early and later hours, that being the time people are most sensitive to noise emissions; - Implementation of Audio Ducker to reduce announcements trying to compete with the level of the background music and can be clearly audible.
+When announcements are made, the level of the background music will automatically be reduced under the voice and returned to the previous level once the announcement has concluded.

+• Use of signage, for example, having signs reminding attendees to consider neighbours and avoid excessive noise.
+Signage should also be visible at the offsite parking to be mindful of noise when coming and going.

-12.0 Security
+11.0 Security

 The NSW Rugby CoE will adopt standard security measures including, but not limited to, 24 hour CCTV and swipe pass access.
-During public games, a NSW Rugby staff member will act as the match day controller, who will oversee patrons and monitor their behaviour.
-Any patrons who demonstrate adverse or antisocial behaviour will be removed from the site.

-13.0 Complaints Recording and Handling Process
+12.0 Complaints Recording and Handling Process